department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/trouble-making-payments.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Trouble Making Mortgage Payments? | Veterans Affairs
-title: Having Trouble Making Mortgage Payments on a VA-Backed Loan?
+heading: Having Trouble Making Mortgage Payments on a VA-Backed Loan?
 display_title: Trouble Making Payments?
+description: If you're having trouble making payments on your VA-backed mortgage, find out how we can help you avoid foreclosure and keep your home.
+Contact a VA Loan Technician for financial advice.
 concurrence:
 order: 5
 ---